veganaize/closure-compiler/FAQ.md

 Closure Compiler's advanced optimizations mode assumes that it's ok to add new variables to the global scope.

 In JavaScript, it's often standard practice to wrap your code in an anonymous function, so that variables don't pollute the global scope.
 Closure Compiler has an `--output_wrapper` flag for exactly this purpose.
-Invoking it as `--output_wrapper "(function() {%output%})();"` will wrap your code in an anonymous function at compile-time.
+Invoking it as `--output_wrapper "(function() {%output%}).call(window);"` will wrap your code in an anonymous function at compile-time.

 Do not manually wrap your code in an immediately executed function, because the optimization passes may inline the call.